k-horton/SWMP-2022-16S-Sequencing/R-microeco-overview.md

 ## Analysis of 16S Sequences in R using microeco

 After processing sequences with QIIME 2, data analysis was completed with the R package microeco (Liu, C. et al. 2021).
-Note that water quality data has already been analyzed (see repository SWMP-2022-Water-Quality), and will be used to understand the context of the microbial community observed here.
+Note that water quality data has already been analyzed (see repository SWMP-2022-Water-Quality), and will be used to understand the context of the microbial community observed.

+The following R (R Core Team, 2024) packages were used for this data analysis and producing figures:
+- decontam (Lazarevic et al. 2016)
+- dplyr (Wickham et al. 2023a)
+- EnvStats (Millard 2013)
+- file2meco (Liu et al. 2022a)
+- ggplot2 (Wickham 2016a)
+- ggpubr (Kassambara 2016)
+- gridExtra (Auguie 2010)
+- microeco (Liu et al. 2021a)
+- phyloseq (McMurdie and Holmes 2013a)
+- writexl (Ooms 2017)
+- readxl (Wickham and Bryan 2015)
+- rstatix (Kassambara 2019)
+- stringr (Wickham 2009)
+- tidyr (Wickham et al. 2024a)
+- vegan (Oksanen et al. 2025)

 ### Steps:
-1. QIIME 2 processed sequences were loaded into R and combined with sample metadata to create a 'microtable' object using functions from the file2meco R package (Liu, C. et al. 2022).
+1. QIIME 2 processed sequences were loaded into R and combined with sample metadata to create a 'microtable' object using functions from the file2meco R package.
 Mitochondrial and chloroplast sequences were filtered out.

      *(File: create_microtable.R)*

-2. Assess the sequencing error rate with the microeco package (Liu, C. et al. 2022) using the sequenced positive control sample, ZymoBIOMICS Microbial Community DNA Standard (Zymo Research, 2024).
+2. Assess the sequencing error rate with the microeco package using the sequenced positive control sample, ZymoBIOMICS Microbial Community DNA Standard (Zymo Research, 2024).
 The sequencing error rate was determined to be +/- 1.20%, which is within the manufacturers stated error rate (< 15%).

    *(File: sequencing_error_rate.R)*

-3. Assess the negative control for potential false positive hits using the packages microeco, dplyr, and tidyr (Liu et al. 2021, Wickham et al. 2023, 2024).
+3. The negative control was assessed for potential false positive hits.
 Note that the negative control sample is not a 'true' negative control, as it was not subjected to DNA extraction.
 The negative control was supplied by the sequencing laboratory.
 Several taxa were detected in the negative control sample.
 Further evaluation of the potential contaminants is required.

    *(File: negative_control_sample.R)*